-The European Association of Urology has recently supported the development of expert groups of young academic urologists with the purpose of boosting research activity in some critical areas of urology and improving academic collaboration among different centres in Europe.
+The European Association of Urology supports the development of expert groups of young academic urologists with the purpose of boosting research activity in some critical areas of urology and improving academic collaboration among different centers in Europe.

 The expert groups aim at scientific cooperation and manuscript preparation, study design or other scientific output.

 Paediatric urology, including complex reconstructive surgery and conservative care also for rare conditions requires specific dedication.

 The European Society for Paediatric Urology (ESPU) with the European Board of Paediatric Urology (EBPU) and the European Academy of Paediatric Urology (EAPU) provides board-certified paediatric surgeons as well as urologists the opportunity of a paediatric urology fellowship training.
 Thereby, with rising but still relatively low numbers of fellowship-trained paediatric urologists, paediatric urology emerges as a new (sub)specialty in many countries.
 Nevertheless, paediatric urology is part of many not fellowship-trained urologists daily clinical routine and integrates embryology, perinatal urology, functional urology and management of rare diseases and conditions.

 Other than scientific output our group also aims to foster collaboration between paediatric urologists and associated clinicians and scientists all over Europe organized in different societies and with different training background.